Due for Spring Break (4-13 to 4/21)

 Due for Friday 1/25 Gilded Age

-2) Turn in the remaining sections of the Ch.
+1) Turn in any remaining sections of the Ch.
 16 Gilded Age AMSCO Packet.

-2) Study for the test on the Gilded Age today.
+2) Study for the test on the American West test today.

 Due for Wednesday 1/23 Gilded Age

-1) Complete the following handout as a study guide for the Gilded Age Test.
+1) Start the following handout as a study guide for the Gilded Age Test.

 describes both the Industrial titans and the struggle of unions to organize during this period.
 This really